You might start here, an article published in the 2008 issue of Mustang Memories.

 At Principal Mike Grove’s request, the cupola is placed in the Wood Shop area, where the bell is removed for safekeeping.
 (Members of the Bell Rescue Squad included Jeff Germano, Jason Berend, Michael Grove, and Kevin Shaw, ’10.)

 May 2010: The bell is placed on display in the Principal’s office.
 The damaged cupola is repaired and put back on the top of the tower.
+More details in this Spring 2011 Mustang Memories newsletter article.

 June 9, 2010: John Addleman, Director of Planning & Financial Management at the District Office spoke with me about the bell tower.
 The main points covered during our conversation: